CynepHy6/ap/README.md

 # apla packager

-Simvolio and Protypo files packager to import on ecosystem
+Simvolio and Protypo files packager for import to ecosystem.
+Utilite that can convert import json bundle from/to files of simvolio, protypo, csv, json.

 ## Examples